 Sunny Days and Rainy Days

-Spring is almost here and it brings sunny days and rainy days.
+Sunny Days and Rainy Days come at all time of the year.
 Create the weather in your own world with this rotating picture.

 Dark blue construction paper